kahunacohen/trackit/README.md

 > [!WARNING]
 > If you edit a CSV file once it's been imported, trackit will see it as a new file and re-import all its rows--causing
 > duplicate entries.
-The CSV files are meant to be an append-only log.
-Once imported, the files shouldn't be touched.
+The CSV files are not meant to be altered after importing.

 > [!WARNING]
-> Although you can query the trackit database all you like and even manually add entities using SQL, don't
+> Although you can query the trackit SQLite database, and even manually add entities using SQL, don't
 > modify the schema itself--that should only be managed by trackit.
 New versions of the trackit executable may
 > perform schema migrations that could alter the schema.
-Let trackit handle that.

 ## Manual Transactions
 You can manually add transactions (e.g. cash transactions) with `trackit transaction create`.
 See `trackit transaction create -h` for more.